 Joy Division Album Reviews

-Having said that, the band already had a unique sound – Peter Hook’s bass was the dominant instrument, often played in the high registers and creating the melodic interest, while Bernard Sumner’s guitar threw out shards of noise.
+Having said that, Joy Division already had a unique sound – Peter Hook’s bass was the dominant instrument, often played in the high registers and creating the melodic interest, while Bernard Sumner’s guitar threw out shards of noise.
 Stephen Morris’ drums were machine-like and efficient, while Ian Curtis was most arresting of all, with his doom-laden and chilling lyrics and vocals.

 The group only made two studio albums before Curtis’ suicide; both are excellent, each with its own distinct flavour.
 The compilation Substance collects the material from their non-album singles – while it’s less consistent than their studio albums, it collates some of their most essential material.